scala-ide/docs/src/sphinx/tutorials/scalac-trunk/index.rst

 * ``CMD-Shift-F11`` Launch the application (with no debugger attached)

-If you are new to Eclipse, you should have a look at the :ref:`getting started <gettingstarted_getting-started>` guide and watch the screencast.
+If you are new to Eclipse, you should have a look at the :doc:`getting started </current-user-doc/gettingstarted/index>` guide and watch the screencast.

 Swapping the Scala compiler inside Eclipse (*risky*)